Syllabus

 2. (20 points) Presentation: Groups will present their projects to the class at the end of the semester.
 Due to time restrictions, these may be recorded and uploaded to Canvas if there are too many projects for the time available.
 Presentations should be no more than 10 minutes long and should be aimed at a general audience.

-4. (40 points) Final Report: Each group will submit a final report aimed at an engineering audience.
-A rubric will be provided with detailed expectations.
+4. (40 points) Final Report: Each group will submit a 3-5 page final report aimed at an engineering audience.
+Instructions will be provided with detailed expectations.

 2. Individual (20 points):